milk-org/milk/src/CommandLineInterface/doc/FunctionParameterStructure.md

 ## 1.1.
 Main elements

-A FPS-enabled function will have the following elements:
+FPS-enabled functions have the following elements:
 - The shared memory FPS: /tmp/<fpsname>.fps.shm
 - A configuration process that manages the FPS entries
 - A run process (the function itself)